tonyedwardspz/tonyedwardspz/_posts/2022-12-12-switching-to-firefox.md

 The third, but undoubtedly not final, switch is underway.
 It's been a gradual move over, starting on mobile as an effort to increase privacy.
 As a consequence, ads are reduced and speed is increased.
 The uptick in travel corresponds with a decrease in connectivity whilst moving through a rural area.
 There's only so much JS a shaky 3g connection can handle.

 The ad blocker is a staple of the modern web for anyone in the know.
-Moves by Apple and similarly large companies are shining an increasingly bright spotlight on user data and the privacy of it.
-It’s nice to have the relatively ad free experience available via my mobile phone, and the privacy benefits that come with it.
+Moves by Apple, similarly large companies an even [governments](https://pluralistic.net/2022/12/07/luck-of-the-irish/#schrems-revenge) are shining an increasingly bright spotlight on user data and the privacy of it.
+The result is a gradual restriction on the privacy invasive methods.
+As a user,it’s just nice to have the relatively ad free experience available via my mobile phone.
+The privacy benefits simply come along with it.

 After a month of using Firefox as a daily browser, I absent mindedly opened Chrome to browse some F1 news.
 The adverts were almost overwhelming, and I quickly became convinced that the choice to switch was the right one.